opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Name | Description
 :--- | :---
-pemtrustedcas\_filepath | Absolute path to the PEM file containing the root CA(s) of your Active Directory/LDAP server pemtrustedcas\_content | The root CA content of your Active Directory/LDAP server.
-Cannot be used when `pemtrustedcas\_filepath` is set.
+`pemtrustedcas_filepath` | Absolute path to the PEM file containing the root CAs of your Active Directory/LDAP server.
+`pemtrustedcas_content` | The root CA content of your Active Directory/LDAP server.
+Cannot be used when `pemtrustedcas_filepath` is set.

 ### Client authentication